Camp of Great Poland: History

 Outbreaks of the anti-Jewish violence in Eastern Galicia in 1927 led the organization to be banned in that region that year.
-After a further wave of nationwide violence in 1933 OWP eventually banned in entire Poland.
-Government, alarmed by rapid growth of OWP, banned the organization together with its youth movement on 28 March 1933. on the grounds that these organizations threatened stability of the state.
+After a further wave of nationwide violence in 1933, OWP was eventually banned nationally.
+The government, alarmed by rapid growth of OWP, banned the organization together with its youth movement on 28 March 1933. on the grounds that these organizations threatened stability of the state.
 After dissolution of the organization, even more radical young members of OWP formed the National Radical Camp (Obóz Narodowo Radykalny, ONR).
 ONR would be banned soon after its establishment, in 1934.

 Organization

 Camp of Great Poland was led by the Great Council (Wielka Rada).
 The head of the council, with the title of the Great Camp-maker (Wielki Oboźny) was Roman Dmowski; other notable members included Tadeusz Bielecki, Marian Borzęcki, Stanisław Haller and Roman Rybarski.

 Views

 Camp of Great Poland supported strongly religious corporative authoritarianism, borrowing some ideas from Italian Fascism.

 OWP did not pursue its goals on the political scene, increasingly controlled by Piłsudskiite Sanacja; instead it aimed to create a violent, revolutionary movement aimed at toppling the government.
 Camp of Great Poland even had its own fighting squads organized.